 Once you get to town, it’s time to go NUTS, and while there are 8 different pecan orchards, I suggest you start at Millican Pecan Company, owners of the Mother Pecan Tree where E.E.
 Risien first created the famous Texas pecan.
 While the tree, itself, is on private land, you can get a plethora of nutty products like pecans by the pound, pecan logs and milk chocolate Carmallicans (aka heaven in chocolate-covered caramel pecan form).

 On Main Street, you’ll find that the heart of this small town is bustling with shops and eateries.
-Try dozens of flavored olive oils at San Saba Oil Company like Habenareo Infused, Roasted Garlic and Rosemary Infused olive oils.
+Try dozens of flavored olive oils at San Saba Oil Company like Habanero Infused, Roasted Garlic and Rosemary Infused olive oils.

 Purchase custom boots at Harry’s Boots, whose five-store-wide selection of handmade boots, jeans and hats has been attracting customers since 1939.